I believe we are all created equally.

 I have served as a Governor on the Guys and St Thomas Hospital Trust.
 This gave me a good insight into how a large hospital trust is run and the challenges it faces.

 I have served as a Governor of local school Archbishop Tensions, next to to the Oval cricket ground.
 This gave me a good perspective on how education policy works its way through to local schools, and some of the challenges schools face.

-My political activity started early and at the local level.
-I served in my early twenties as a Parish Councillor, responsible for an area a bit like a London council ward.
+In my early twenties I served as a Parish Councillor, responsible for an area a bit like a London council ward.
 I sat on the Finance Committee - and was Chair of the Time Capsule Planning Committee!
 A parish councillor gets to deal with issues to do with the local environment, such as play areas, bus stops, road signs, youth clubs, parks and verges.
-That was how my political education began.

 Some other things

 I am a Cooperative Party member.
-I'm on the board of Policy Network.
 I am a Fabian.